Put Your Eyes on Practical Advice. Learn the Best Ways How to Sell Art Now Without an Email List or a Social Media Following

 Something virtually every artist fails at doing is asking for referrals.
 Rather than a painful, embarrassing situation, there are comfortable ways to make asking for referrals fun for everyone and highly effective, too.
 Artists in the Art Marketing 101 course learn how to make getting referrals easy and pleasant.

 Keep in mind while not everyone is a prospect buy; nearly everyone is a potential referral source for you.
-So even though I don’t have money, or your abstracts clash with my Western art design motif, I’m happy to tell my abstract loving friends and family about you and your work.
+So, people you know might not have money or prefer Western art they can refer abstract loving friends to your work.
 All you must do is show me first, so I know something, then ask to help with a few referrals.
 Arm me with some postcards or other promo material to help me.

 Stay in Touch, It’s Crucial